ProMarketnet/tokenizeAI/README.md

 ## Future Vision

-TokenizeAI becomes the infrastructure layer that enables any group to instantly create shared ownership structures around anything they value - making community ownership as easy as having a conversation.
+TokenizeAI becomes the infrastructure layer that makes offering tokenized investment opportunities as professional and accessible as traditional fundraising methods - but with the added benefits of blockchain transparency, automated operations, and enhanced liquidity.

-The goal is a world where tokenization is so frictionless that it becomes the default way communities organize around shared interests, creating a new economy based on direct participation rather than platform extraction.
+The goal is to give any project owner the same sophisticated fundraising tools that were previously only available to large corporations, while maintaining control over their investor relationships and fundraising process.